Alphitobius diaperinus

 Alphitobius diaperinus is a species of beetle in the family Tenebrionidae, the darkling beetles.
 It is known commonly as the lesser mealworm and the litter beetle.
 It has a cosmopolitan distribution, occurring nearly worldwide.
 It is known widely as a pest insect of stored food grain products such as flour, and of poultry-rearing facilities and it is a vector of many kinds of animal pathogens.
-In larval form, it is an approved novel food in the European Union, and also used as feed.
+In larval form, it is an approved novel food in the European Union, and also used as animal feed.

 Description

 The adult lesser mealworm beetle is roughly 6 mm long and widely oval in shape.
 It is shiny black or brown with reddish brown elytra, the color variable among individuals and changing with age.
 Much of the body surface is dotted with puncture-like impressions.
 The antennae are paler at the tips and are covered in tiny, yellowish hairs.
 The elytra have shallow longitudinal grooves.